 - Ask, "Is this word in the dictionary?"
 Jargon enthusiasts love to make up words or run two or even three together in an effort to sound impressive.
 For instance, "bouncebackability" or "recontextualize."

 - Think about your audience and the context of your communication.
 Step back and ask yourself, "Why am I saying it this way?
 Is it because it is the best way to explain it?
 Or am I being lazy?"
 Even specialized audiences value clear communication.

 - Don't be afraid of the jargon that you do need.
-Knowing and understanding the "language" of your role is important – to allow you to use it confidently and so that, if you're on the receiving end, you can keep up with what the other person is telling you.
+Knowing and understanding the "language" of your role is important because it means you can use it confidently and, if you're on the receiving end, you can keep up with what the other person is telling you.

 To gain a richer understanding of how to communicate effectively, check out our resources on communication skills, advancing your career, and cross-cultural leadership.
-And you can find more examples of jargon and how to deal with it here.
+You can also find more examples of jargon and how to deal with it here.